 - b.
 Optionally, modify the Protocol value if you want to use HTTPS (val0 = https). - c.
 You must customize the Host preference (shown above as val3 = beacon.fnms.com) to your chosen DNS alias (or preferred host setting) and your own enterprise name if the inventory beacon is located in your enterprise network rather than on an Azure instance.
-For an inventory beacon hosted on an Azure instance, you can identify its public and private DNS hostnames on the Azure console (select Instances in the navigation pane, choose the instance hosting the inventory beacon, and read both its public and private DNS hostnames in the details pane).
+For an inventory beacon hosted on an Azure instance, you can identify its public and private DNS hostnames on the Azure console (select Instances in the navigation pane, choose the instance hosting the inventory beacon, and read both its public and private d.
+Optionally, customize the port setting (for example, if you are switching to the HTTPS protocol, the default port is 443).

+DNS hostnames in the details pane).